Want the perfect workout program?Take Quiz

 The simplest way to modify the renegade row is to decrease the weight or regress the plank position.
 If you feel that the weight you are working with is hard to control, choose a lighter weight and make sure you maintain a solid plank.
 You may even want to begin a resistance band ab routine to help strengthen your core further.
 If that’s still an intense challenge, modify your plank by lowering your knees to the ground.
 Emphasize stabilizing the movement through your trunk.

-With one dumbbell in hand, hinge into a bent-over row stance.
+With one dumbbell in hand, hinge into a bent-over row stance for a one-arm dumbbell row.
 Practice bracing and breathing into your core as you move through the row.
-The bent-over row builds your upper body strength and anti-rotational strength.
+The single arm dumbbell row builds your upper body strength and anti-rotational strength.
 This is a great beginner exercise before approaching any plank position for the renegade row.

 Use a bench or a box to elevate your upper body.
 Set up for your renegade row the same way you would as if you were on the ground.
 Make sure your hands are right under your shoulders.
 This regression allows you to practice keeping a proper plank form with less of your body weight pulling you out of alignment during the exercise.

 Start upright and grab one TRX strap.
 Slowly walk your way closer to the anchor point until you feel tension.
 Keep your body neutral, in an inverted plank, and drive your elbow back into a row.
 This variation helps you connect with your body in an inverted position.
 It also allows you to practice keeping your hips and shoulders aligned throughout the row.

 Trying to make renegade rows more challenging?
 The most effective way to increase the intensity of your renegade row is to increase the weight or swap the resistance that you’re using.
 If not dumbbells, grab onto kettlebells or sandbells and gauge how the distribution of weight changes the difficulty level of the movement.